AmirShelli/crowdfunding/README.md

 The contract also emits events to log key actions (campaign creation, contributions, fund withdrawals, etc.).

-**Note:** The repository comes with a set of scripts that deploys and interacts with the contract in the `scripts` folder.
+**Note:** The repository comes with a set of scripts that deploy and interact with the contract in the `scripts` folder.
 Check the [#Contract Deployment](#3-contract-deployment) and [#Interacting with the Contract](#4-interacting-with-the-contract) sections for details.

 ## 2. Prerequisites